-How we include the views of children, young people and families
+How we have considered the views of children, young people and families

-The views of children, young people and families have been included in the JSNA, where possible, and they have contributed to the needs assessments and strategies for specific work areas.
+The views of children, young people and families are included in the JSNA, where possible, and they have contributed to the needs assessments and strategies for specific work areas.

-Our participation strategy describes how we will continue to involve children and young people in planning, reviewing and commissioning services.
-This will include:

-- children, young people or families working with us to develop strategies or plans and to shape our service provision - listening to the views of children, young people and families locally in a variety of ways such as focus groups, surveys and 'mystery shopper' exercises.
+Our participation strategy describes how we involve children and young people in planning, reviewing and commissioning services.
+This includes listening to the views of children, young people and families locally through a variety of channels, such as focus groups, surveys and 'mystery shopper' exercises.